AirTrain JFK: 1990s plans

 The Port Authority started reviewing blueprints for the JFK rail link in 1992.
 At the time, it was thought that the link could be partially open within six years.
 In 1994, the Port Authority set aside $40 million for engineering and marketing of the new line, and created an environmental impact statement (EIS).
 The project's budget had grown to $2.6 billion by that year.
 The EIS, conducted by the New York State Department of Transportation and the Federal Aviation Administration (FAA), found the plan to be feasible, though the project attracted opposition from area residents and advocacy groups.

 The project was to start in 1996, but there were disputes over where the Manhattan terminal should be located.
 The Port Authority had suggested the heavily trafficked corner of Lexington Avenue and 59th Street, though many nearby residents opposed the Manhattan terminal outright.
 The Port Authority did not consider a connection to the more-highly used Grand Central Terminal or Penn Station because such a connection would have been too expensive and complicated.
 To pay for the project, the Port Authority would charge a one-way ticket price of between $9 and $12.
 By February 1995, the cost of the planned link had increased to over $3 billion in the previous year alone.
 As a result, the Port Authority considered abridging the rail link plan, seeking federal and state funding, partnering with private investors, or terminating the line at a Queens subway station.
+The following month, the administration of governor George Pataki directed the Port Authority to devise and finalize revised plans for the JFK rail link.